sukovanej/effect-http/readme.md

 ## Compatibility

-This library is tested against
+This library is tested against nodejs 20.9.0.

-- nodejs 18.17.0
-- nodejs 20.5.0